ace-1331/ace12401-cursedscript/Wiki/Functions.md

 - owner [a member number]
 - otitle [Number] [Title]
 ### Configurations
+- **NEW** strictness [low/normal/strict] //Note: tunes the frequency of automatic punishments
+- **NEW** punishmentrestraint [1-10] [group] // Note: attributes a currently worn restraint in the given group to the desired punishment stage (1 to 10).
+The higher the stage, the more strikes the wearer has.
+All restraints from the stage and under will be applied once a threshold is reached, resets every week.
 - **NEW** clearpunishments //Note: clears the current list of punishments displayed when doing `#name transgressions`
 - **NEW** retype //Note: the wearer will no longer need to retype the whole message when it contains a transgression
 - resetorgasmcount